 There are far fewer responsibilities at home for guide dogs, so they get plenty of time to ‘ just be a dog’.
 They can play with other dogs, get pets from adoring admirers, and lounge around.

 You Can Train Your Own Guide Dog

-Due to the COVID-19 situation, the campus for Leaders Dogs for the Blind is currently closed.
+Due to the COVID-19 situation, the campus for Leaders Dogs for the Blind was closed.
 This means that the dogs in the study who ‘came into season’ during the shutdown weren’t able to be bred, therefore delaying sample collection for the study.
-Samples have started arriving this week from dogs who have completed their course of capsules, but we have to wait for samples from all dogs in the study to arrive before we can perform an analysis because the study is blind.

 While it may be a little bit of a wait for the results of the study, Stacey shares that, “we hope to find a positive correlation between those dogs that receive gut restoration therapy and a reduced incidence of diarrhea in their offspring.
 This project has the potential to have far-reaching impacts on the well-being of many dogs.
 We are grateful to have the opportunity to collaborate with AnimalBiome on this exciting trial.”

-To learn more about the fantastic work that Leader Dog for the Blind is doing, click here and for more information about AnimalBiome, click here.
-If you’d like to stay updated about what’s happening at Leader Dogs for the Blind, follow them on Facebook and Instagram.
-And lastly, you will surely see some pictures of adorable and proud guide dogs if you follow the hashtag #guidedogday today.
+To learn more about the fantastic work that Leader Dog for the Blind is doing, click here.
+And for more information about AnimalBiome, click here.
+If you’d like to stay updated about what’s happening at Leader Dogs for the Blind, follow them on Facebook.